jOOQ and backwards-compatibility

 - Binary compatibility can be expected from patch releases, but not from minor releases as it is not practical to maintain binary compatibility in an internal DSL.

-- Source compatibility can be expected from patch and minor releases, the exception being raw type compatibility (see #11879).
+- Source compatibility can be expected from patch and minor releases, the exception being raw type compatibility (see #11879), and rare exceptions where API design is clearly lacking.

 - Behavioural compatibility can be expected from patch and minor releases.